QED-it/zkinterface/rust/src/GET_STARTED.md

 ### Builder API

 An additional circuit builder API is suggested.
-It may assist with common tasks that arises when building a circuit.
+It may assist with common tasks that arise when building a circuit.
 The following features are proposed:
 - Allocation of unique wire IDs.
 See `struct Builder`.
 - De-duplication of repeated gates.
 See `struct CachingBuilder`.
 - Removal of identity gates.
 See `struct OptimizingBuilder`.